 The selected Service Provider(s) shall conduct outreach and recruitment efforts throughout Prince George's County to generate quality enrollments for SYEP.
 Outreach shall be conducted in conjunction with Prince George's County Public Schools, the American Job Center Community Network partners and other service providers, programs, and educational institutions who serve youth, ages 16 - 24.
-Service Provider(s) will be required to establish a social media presence, and written strategy, targeting OSY in the DC Metropolitan Region.
+Service Provider(s) will be required to establish a social media presence, and written strategy, targeting eligible youth in Prince George's County.

-The selected Service Provider will be required to conduct orientation for youth and their parents a minimum of two times per week.
 Demographic data must be tracked for all recruits that attend orientation in the service providers internal data tracking tools.
 Data must be readily available to the WDB staff upon request.